Appeals

 If you are satisfied with the CBOE decision, the process ends there.

-If not there are three options:
+If you are NOT satisfied with the CBOE decision, there are three options:

 - Go to binding Arbitration